santiagomoneta/muletemplate/readme.md

-## Enterprise Integrations: Mule4 template (MVP1)
+Mule application template (mule4)

 **Summary:**
 The goal of this base template is to serve as the foundation for your project.
-We have save you some time and pre-build a sample project that can be easily adapted to. your needs.
-Following the C4E best practices, this template contains:
+We have save you some time and pre-build a sample project that can be easily adapted to your needs.

 - All global elements are grouped in a single file, **global.xml**
 - All errors default to a single flow in **error.xml** to isolate it for the other files and flows